sgratzl/d3tutorial/README.md

 ## Editors

-Editors like [Visual Studio Code](https://code.visualstudio.com), [Sublime](https://www.sublimetext.com/), or [Atom](https://atom.io) are a good start.
+The editor is one of the tools that will you use most.
+Choose the editor you feel comfortable with and that supports your work.
+A good start are editors like [Visual Studio Code](https://code.visualstudio.com), [Sublime](https://www.sublimetext.com/), or [Atom](https://atom.io).
 Fully fledged integrated development environments such as [WebStorm](https://www.jetbrains.com/webstorm/) or [Eclipse](http://www.eclipse.org/webtools/) may be complex at a first glance but provide a bunch of useful features.

 ## Chrome Developer Tools